zzzprojects/docs/dappertutorial.net/pages/third-party-libraries/dapper-contrib-third-party-library.md

 ### Support

-This library is supported regularly, and you will get your answers within the next few days. <a href="https://github.com/DapperLib/Dapper.Contrib/issues">https://github.com/DapperLib/Dapper.Contrib/issues</a>
+This library is supported regularly, and you will receive your answers within the next few days. <a href="https://github.com/DapperLib/Dapper.Contrib/issues">https://github.com/DapperLib/Dapper.Contrib/issues</a>

 ## Related Articles